 - Simmer for 15 min over low heat stirring occasionally.

-- Stir in some of the enchilada sauce to the chicken.
-Take a tortilla and layer it with beans, chicken, corn, and rice.
+- Pour some of the enchilada sauce over the chicken and stir.
+Layer beans, chicken, corn, and rice in the center of each tortilla.

-- Spray the bottom of a 9x13 pan and add the rolled up enchiladas.
+- Spray the bottom of a 9×13 pan with cooking spray and add the rolled up enchiladas, seam side down.
 (You can fit about 8 to 10 enchiladas in the pan).
 Cover the enchiladas with the sauce then top with cheddar cheese.

 - Serve with sour cream, tomatoes, and shredded lettuce on top.